Section 8 (housing): Studies

 Janikowski and Betts later disavowed any connection between housing vouchers and increases in crime in the area in a later letter to the editor of The Atlantic.
 Rosin failed to mention that there was a consistent decrease and increase in crime from inner cities to inner-ring suburbs across most metropolitan areas due to shifting populations.
 Anrig argues that economic factors are more likely responsible for Memphis's increase in crime, as male unemployment almost doubled between the years of 1990 and 2000.
-Anrig also refers to Moving to Opportunity (MTO), a randomized policy experiment.
+Anrig also refers to Moving to Opportunity, a randomized policy experiment.
 The study concludes that there was no increase in violent crime for the participants of subsidized housing or their surrounding neighborhoods in the five cities tested; Memphis was not a part of the study.
 Even though the participants were far more likely to stay in poorer areas when given the chance to leave, families still received modest academic and psychological benefits.
-In fact, according to a paper prepared for the U.S. Department of Housing and Urban Development and the Office of Policy Development and Research rather than an increasing crime, those who use housing vouchers are more likely to move into areas where crime is increasing.
+In fact, according to a paper prepared for the U.S. Department of Housing and Urban Development and the Office of Policy Development and Research, the causal direction is reversed: whether due to broader conditions which affect both trends, or a direct causation, increased crime rates precede housing vacancy, which in turn can lead to an increase in Section 8 vouchers for the region.